memgraph/bluej/README.md

 # Welcome to Home+

-It's the Home feed Blue Sky was missing until now: A feed that shows those you care about, and adds interesting content from your extended social circles
+It's the Home feed Bluesky was missing until now: A feed that shows those you care about, and adds interesting content from your extended social circles

 It's the first fully algorithmic feed that offers a twitter home like experience, but without the engagement hacking

+> [!NOTE]
+> BlueJ is no longer maintained, but you can use this project as a template to create your custom feed for Bluesky.

 ## Instructions